Courses

 Prerequisites: AE 212 or ED 236 or SE 232 or concurrent

-Prerequisites: AE 311 and acceptance into the Teacher Education Program
+Prerequisites: ED 311 and acceptance into the Teacher Education Program

 This course presents an overview of horticulture emphasizing the basic concepts of plant identification, production, and uses.

-This is a concurrent course offered at Huntington North High School.
+This is a concurrent course offered at local area high schools.

 Emphasizes gaining a basic level of proficiency in a variety of common welding processes.
 Blueprint reading, welding safety, terminology and quality control.